 With a budget of $0 and no programming knowledge whatsoever, Madeline started creating her ‘Music Quest.”

-4 months passed, and it was as if by some miracle, all of Madeline’s ailments subsided and she began to regain her health.
+6 months passed before Madeline’s ailments subsided & she began to regain her health.
 Madeline is still working on “Music Quest” today and hopes to release it early 2023.